 Columbus goes beyond just being the state of Ohio’s capital.
 There are plenty of tourist-worthy attractions and things to do for everyone in the Arch City.The city is also an excellent place for kids to enjoy their summer out in nature.

-It's a kid-friendly destination with its multiple playgrounds, city parks, and much more for youth to enjoy.
-It also houses some of the top summer programs in all of Ohio state, offering everything from sports clubs to theatre production programs.
+It’s a kid-friendly destination with its multiple playgrounds, city parks, and much more for youth to enjoy.
+It also houses some of the top summer camps in Ohio state, offering everything from sports clubs to theatre production programs.

 There are many amazing summer camps in Columbus, Ohio, for kids of different ages, including teenagers.
 These are some of the best ones you can enroll them in.

 Franklin Conservatory Park has been Ohio’s prime botanical garden since 1993, connecting residents with the beauty of nature.
 Kids can enjoy an immersive outdoor experience at the Conservatory through the summer camp program.

 Park authorities split the campers by age grades to tailor each program to fit each child’s need.
 The youngest campers, 3-4, learn about dinosaurs, mythical garden animals, rainbows, plants, along with other fun topics.